 One of the biggest complaints faced by denture wearers is the flopping and floating around of dentures in their mouth.
 The adhesive required to hold a denture in place is not always sufficient and can make talking, chewing, and swallowing difficult.

-The solution that many dentists now use, including the St. Augustine cosmetic dentist Dr. Freeman, is dental implants.
+The solution that many dentists now use, including the St. Augustine cosmetic dentist, Dr. Steven Freeman, is dental implants.
 Dental implants, for patients who are good candidates, involve placing a small titanium pin into the jawbone.
 For patients missing one or multiple teeth, this solution allows the implant or the dentures to pop into place.
-When the dentures are secured to the jaw, they are less likely to come loose and require the use of adhesive that can be uncomfortable and ineffective.
+When the dentures are secured to the jaw, they are less likely to come loose or require the use of adhesive that can be uncomfortable and ineffective.

 One benefit that many patients see is the fast nature of the procedure and the minimal pain involved with getting an implant.
 Typically, procedures are finished in one day and the pain may last only overnight.